RaJah239/test/README.md

 - Quick Claw activation text added.
 - Sacred Ash acts like a Pokémon Center heal and does not require any KO’d Pokémon for its activation.
 - Gym trainers reset when exiting if the leader hasn't been defeated.
+- Shiny Pokémon chance is 1/256.
+Can get any Hidden Power type (except Fairy).

 # **Asset Credits List:**
 - RBY text frame added from Polished Crystal